beejhuff/Magento-Yellowmix_ConfigOverride/README.md

 The syntax is a path/value style, and you can also specify the target store or website.
 There's also the possibility to create environments (development, integration, etc...).
+Also, a path can be reused as a variable in a value using brackets: {path}.